 What should you cover in POSH training?

 All employees in the organization – managers, directors, IC members, human resource professionals and employees- must go through the training.
 However, a one-size-fits-all training will not help.
 A common training on the law is important.
 In addition to this, there should role-specific training as well.
-For example, Internal Committee members (IC is the institution that will investigate and redress sexual harassment complaints within the organization) must go through specific training on the investigation procedure and redressal mechanism.
+For example, Internal Committee members (IC is the institution that will inquire into and redress sexual harassment complaints within the organization) must go through specific training on the inquiry procedure and redressal mechanism.
 Let us have a close look at what types of you should consider for your organization.